LucyHimelson/simpletmux/README.md

-# simpletumx
+# simpletmux
-### This recipe will teach u the basics of tumx. as I guess
+### This recipe will teach u the basics of tmux. as I guess

 > [!NOTE]
 > Well we have two parts
- - I before run tumx to enter seesion
+ - I before run tmux to enter seesion
- - II after run tumx and enter session
+ - II after run tmux and enter session

-##  I tumx .
+##  I tmux .

 ### Create new & name for session
 ```
-tumx new -s (Name of session)
+tmux new -s (Name of session)
 ```
 ### Check session
 ```
-tumx ls
+tmux ls
 ```
 ### Rename session
 ```
-tumx rename-session (Name of session)
+tmux rename-session (Name of session)
 ```
 ### Back to detached session
 ```
-tumx -t (Name of session)
+tmux -t (Name of session)
 ```

 ### Delete session
 ```
-tumx kill-session
+tmux kill-session
 ```